eomayski/movie-magic-2025/README.md

 - [x] Show attach, edit and delete buttons
 - [x] Add creator as relation to Movie model
 - [x] Add user as creator on movie create
-- [ ] Show buttons only for creator
+- [x] Show buttons only for creator
+---
 ### Delete movies

 ### Edit movies